Nanoparty/SnapSearch/README.md

 ### Motivation

-The purpose of this project was to get familiar with React Hooks and pulling data from external APIs.
+The purpose of this project was to get familiar with React and React Hooks and pulling data from external APIs.

 ### Getting Started